Pîkiskwêtân

 The Indigenous Learning Series

-The goal of these workshops is to address a need to provide better awareness and understanding of the diverse cultures and socio-political realities of Indigenous peoples in a safe space and in a manner that accurately and truthfully conveys the experiences, perspectives and cultural diversity of the Indigenous Peoples in Canada.
+The series aims to increase awareness and understanding of the diverse cultures and socio-political realities of Indigenous peoples in a safe space, and in a manner that accurately and truthfully conveys the experiences, perspectives and cultural diversity of the Indigenous Peoples in Canada.

 The series takes a scaffolded learning approach that slowly introduces topics and concepts.
-It will help learners progressively develop critical thinking on Indigenous matters over a period of time.
-Learners will be provided with opportunities to learn about First Nations, Inuit and Métis and gain a better understanding of the meaning and the implications of reconciliation, decolonization and indigenization.
+It is designed to help learners progressively develop critical thinking on Indigenous matters.
+The series provides opportunities to learn about First Nations, Inuit and Métis, and to gain a better understanding of the meaning and the implications of reconciliation, decolonization and indigenization.

 Webinars offered Fall/Winter 2024-2025